cianfrocco-lab/Automatic-cryoEM-preprocessing/README.md

 MicAssess and 2DAssess are incorporated into the freely available for academic research on COSMIC2 science gateway: https://cosmic2.sdsc.edu:8443/gateway/.
 Just upload your input files and you can run the jobs on the cloud!

+**Updates (3/7/2020, v0.1.0)**
+1. MicAssess now supports micrographs from K3 as well as K2.
+2. pip install now enabled.
+(Credit to @pconesa)
+3. MicAssess now can take a single mrc file or any valid glob wildcard as the input.
+(Credit to @pconesa)
+4. MicAssess - now can specify which GPU(s) to use for prediction.

 **Installation:**

 Both MicAssess and 2DAssess are python based and need anaconda installed to run.
 Anaconda can be downloaded and installed here: https://www.anaconda.com/distribution/